PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 ----

+Sequel -- Talking with a merchant.

-Sequel -- You know, you remind me of me.
+Boltac -- You know, you remind me of me.
 And that's why I don't like you.

 What?